konsulko/ws28xx-lighting-pru/README.md

 # history

-The work is derived from code from Matt Ranostay to use the PRUs to drive WS2812 LEDs.
+The work is derived from code from Matt Ranostay to use the PRUs to drive WS2812 LEDs under the Open Lighting Architecture.
 Additional interfaces are defined by code from Cam Pedersen that targets Arduino boards.
+I believe Matt has the best PRU interface code and Cam has the best set of interfaces for using a microcontroller flexibly under node.js, so that's why I started with these projects.

 * https://github.com/mranostay/ws28xx-lighting-pru
 * https://github.com/ecto/duino